andrewbowman23/Factorynet/README.md

 ## Labels

 Labels can be associated with different locations of their image through bounding boxes.
 These boxes are defined by an X coordinate, Y coordinate, height, and width.
+The X and Y locations define the top left location of the bounding box.
 The origin of the image is in the top left.
 Height defines the length of the bounding box in the Y while width defines the length of the bounding box in the X. Headers are not included in the CSV files.
 This format is defined below with an example following.

-label, X location, Y location, height, width
+label, X coordinate, Y coordinate, height, width

 ### [`1711609735362.csv`](data/1711609735362.csv) Example